harshalDharpure/AskAid-AI-Powered-Personalized-Crisis-Assistance/README.md

 ## **Accomplishments that we're proud of** 🏆
 - We successfully built a functional prototype of **MedAtlas AI** that could accurately retrieve relevant medical literature and provide context-aware, actionable insights for rare disease diagnosis.
 - The **Streamlit dashboard** allows for seamless interaction and provides a user-friendly interface for medical professionals.
-- The **TruLens optimization** greatly improved the retrieval and response relevance, ensuring that the system provides precise and actionable information.
+- The **RAG framework** greatly improved the relevance of the responses, ensuring that the system provides precise and actionable information.

 ## **What we learned** 📚
 - We learned how to leverage the full capabilities of **Snowflake Cortex Search**, combining semantic and lexical search to retrieve highly relevant documents.
 - We gained deep insight into **Mistral LLM** and how to use it effectively to generate accurate, context-aware responses for specialized domains like healthcare.
 - We learned how to integrate multiple tools into a cohesive end-to-end application, handling both backend data processing and frontend user interaction seamlessly.
-- Working with **TruLens** taught us the importance of optimizing retrieval strategies and measuring their effectiveness to improve system performance.

 ## **What's next for MedAtlas AI: Precision Healthcare for Rare Diseases** 🚀
 - **Scaling the application** to support additional rare diseases and expanding the dataset to include more diverse medical literature and case studies.